 Standards are over 46 pounds.

 Australian Labradoodles have hair, not fur.
 Like human hair, their coat color can change as they get older.
 Most puppies who are born chocolate, will get highlights as they age and they will turn Cafe, Lavender, or Parchment.
+(Sometimes even a mix!)
 This change can happen at 8 weeks of age, or at 8 years of age.
-Sometimes their entire coat color changes, or they will just get a highlight spot on their tale or back.
+Sometimes their entire coat color changes, or they will just get a highlight spot on their tail or back.
 If you have any questions about coat colors, please let us know!